-Sexual violence and sexual harrassment
+Sexual violence/harm/and sexual harassment

-Sexual violence and sexual harassment can occur between two children of any age and gender and between children of the opposite or the same gender.
+Sexual violence/harm, sexual harm and sexual harassment can occur between two children of any age and gender and between children of the opposite or the same gender.
 They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Staff are aware of
+Staff are aware of sexual violence/harm and the fact children can, and sometimes do, abuse their peers in this way.
+Sexual violence/harm and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable.

-Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+Children who are victims of sexual violence/harm and sexual harassment will likely find the experience stressful and distressing.
 This will, likely, adversely affect their educational attainment.
-While it is important that all victims are taken seriously and offered appropriate support, staff are trained to be aware that it is more likely that girls, children with SEND and LGBT children are at greater risk of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
+While it is important that all victims are taken seriously and offered appropriate support, staff are trained to be aware that it is more likely that girls, children with SEND and LGBT children are at greater risk of sexual violence/harm and sexual harassment and more likely it will be perpetrated by boys.

-When referring to sexual violence, this policy uses the definitions of sexual offences in the Sexual Offences Act 2003 as follows:
+When referring to sexual violence/harm, this policy uses the definitions of sexual offences in the Sexual Offences Act 2003 as follows: